callstack/haul/docs/Configuration.md

   ```

   More information can be found in [Customize Webpack config recipe](#customize-webpack-config).
+- `bundlePath?: string` - Absolute path to an external (pre-built) bundle.
+- `manifestPath?: string` - Absolute path to manifest for an external (pre-built) bundle, if `dll` is `true`.
+- `assetsPath?: string` - Absolute or relative path pointing to where assets for an external (pre-built) bundle are stored.
+If relative, it will be joined with `path.dirname(bundlePath)`.
+- `copyBundle?: boolean` - Whether to copy bundle, source map and assets of an external (pre-built) bundle to output directory.

 If you want to provide the bundle config based on received CLI arguments, you can do so, by using `BundleConfigBuilder`: